-People in Shanghai fucking love dogs, perhaps more than they love themselves.
-Walk down the street in China's biggest city and you might see heiresses' Chihuahuas getting facial scrubs, lawyers adjusting their poodle's distressed jeans, a Yorkshire terrier with a pink mohawk, or a couple feeding their corgi cupcakes outside a tea shop.
+People in Shanghai fucking love dogs, maybe even more than they love themselves.
+Walk down the street in China's biggest city, and you might see heiresses' Chihuahuas getting facial scrubs, lawyers adjusting their poodles' distressed jeans, a Yorkshire terrier with a pink Mohawk, or a couple feeding their corgi cupcakes outside a tea shop.

 But what's motivating the people of Shanghai to treat their dogs like extras in a Katy Perry video?
 Ask around and you get the impression that lots of locals are turning to their pups to fill a one-child-policy-shaped hole in their lives.
-It's amateur psychology of the most amateurish kind, sure – but when you see a dog dressed up in little booties being pushed around in a pram, it's hard to escape the conclusion that many Chinese people are turning themselves into surrogate bitches.
+It's amateur psychology of the most amateurish kind, sure—but when you see a dog dressed up in little booties being pushed around in a stroller, it's hard to escape the conclusion that many Chinese people are turning themselves into surrogate bitches.

-To tap into the city's hound obsession – and to try to max out my phone's memory with pictures of dogs wearing trousers – I decided to head to the annual Shanghai International Dog Expo.
+To tap into the city's hound obsession—and to max out my phone's memory with pictures of dogs wearing sneakers—I decided to head to the annual Shanghai International Dog Expo.

-First, I met Greg Li, Vice President of the Shanghai International Trade Promotion company, which organised the event.
-Sat next to a board displaying the tagline, "My dog.
+First I met Greg Li, vice president of the Shanghai International Trade Promotion Co., which organized the event.
+Sitting next to a board displaying the tagline "My dog.
 My family.
-My life", he explained that his event now attracts 50,000 people over five days, compared to 20,000 two years ago.
-He said unofficial stats put dog ownership rates here at around 12 percent of households, which would mean there are well over 1.1 million pet dogs in Shanghai, not including the army of strays.
+My life," he explained that his event now attracts 50,000 people over five days, compared with 20,000 two years ago.
+He said unofficial stats put dog ownership rates here at around 12 percent of households, which would mean there are well over 1.1 million pet dogs in Shanghai, not including the nomadic armies of strays.

-Shanghai pooch owners need to pay annual license fees, with Greg pointing to the recently-lowered cost as a factor for more and more people going dog nuts.
-Five years ago it cost between £200 and £300 a year for the license; now it’s just £30 to £50.
+Shanghai pooch owners need to pay annual license fees, with Greg pointing to the recently lowered cost as a factor for more and more people going dog-crazy.
+Five years ago it cost between $300 and $500 a year for the license; now it’s between $50 and $80.

 “It’s not just middle-class people who have dogs now,” he said.
 “People are starting to treat their dogs like friends and family.”

-Mrs Bao, who I met outside the exhibition hall while she herded her two poodles around, agreed.
+Mrs. Bao, whom I met outside the exhibition hall while she herded her two poodles around, agreed.
 “Yes, many Chinese treat dogs like family,” she nodded.
 “I certainly treat these two like babies.”
 Then she kissed them both on the lips.

-The week before the event, I’d visited the Bark Shanghai Grooming Centre in Puxi to meet owner Holly Zhou.
-She told me that this babyfication of dogs was particularly Chinese.
-“Take my parents – I'm really busy, so I don’t spend a lot of time with them.
+The week before the event, I’d visited the Bark Shanghai Grooming Center in Puxi to meet owner Holly Zhou.
+She told me that this babification of dogs was particularly Chinese.
+“Take my parents—I'm really busy, so I don’t spend a lot of time with them.
 So they would like to have a dog to pay attention to,” she said.
 “That’s linked to the one-child policy here in China.
-When a child gets married and has their own life, the older people feel lonely so want to have a dog as company.
+When a child gets married and has her own life, the older people feel lonely, so they want to have a dog as company.
 It happens a lot.”

-But then, on the other hand, there are dog tampons and dog nappies now.
+But on the other hand, there are dog tampons and dog diapers now.

-“They’re for when the females go on heat,” explained stall manager Mr Chen.
+“They’re for when the females are in heat,” explained stall manager Mr. Chen.